Spending UTxOs: Inputs, Scripts, and Collateral

 TxBuilder(env)

-.spend(scriptUtxo, buildRedeemer) // Redeemer computed after assembly
+.spend(scriptUtxo, buildRedeemer, script) // Redeemer computed after assembly

 .collaterals(collateralUtxo)